fazi4888/dog/README.md

 ### Categorize The Resources

 At the beginning, there are so many images and all in one folder.
-I move them to the corresponding folders.
+I move them to the corresponding sub-folders.

 ### Use MVC Pattern